Frequently Asked Questions About Coliform Bacteria and Boil Water Orders

 What should I do?

-You should boil, for at least five minutes, any water you are going to consume for drinking, washing vegetables, brushing teeth or making ice.
+You should boil, for at least one minute at a rolling boil, any water you are going to consume for drinking, washing vegetables, brushing teeth or making ice.

 What about cooking and washing?